A staged approach

 Let’s build something together.

-We acknowledge the traditional custodians of Country throughout Australia and honour their continuing connection to land, water, culture and community.
+We acknowledge the traditional custodians of Country throughout Australia and beyond and honour their continuing connection to land, water, culture and community.
 We pay our respects to all Elders past, present and emerging.
-We also acknowledge the Elders of the Ngunnawal and Ngambri peoples, on whose land we live and work.
+We also acknowledge the Elders of the Joondoburri and Gubbi Gubbi peoples, on whose land we live and work.
 We pay our respects to all First Nations peoples and acknowledge their deep knowledge of the earth.